simfoley/RecipeScraper/README.md

 # RecipeScraper

-RecipeParser is a .Net Standard library I created for my website [Mealzer.com](https://mealzer.com/) that uses Anglesharp.
+RecipeScraper is a .Net Standard library I created for my website [Mealzer.com](https://mealzer.com/) that uses Anglesharp.
 The goal of this project was to be able to pass it a url of a webpage containing a recipe and it returns an object.

 ## Usage